 This subject leads to Stage 1 Material Solutions - Textiles.
-Students learn techniques such as tie dying, printing onto fabric, overlocking, hand sewing and fine tuning their sewing machine skills.
+Students learn techniques such as printing onto fabric, overlocking, hand sewing and fine tuning their sewing machine skills.
 Following and using a pattern will also be a focus.
-These techniques will be used through students constructing a Hoodie, Laptop Case and Bucket Hat.
-Students have will have the opportunity to participate in the Wool4School and APEX Teen Fashion design awards.
+These techniques will be used through students constructing a neogtiated textiles product.
 This course offers hands on learning using a range of modern technologies to ensure students can design, make, and evaluate their products.
-There may be a cost incurred for fabric/resources for projects.
+This subject incurs a cost.